-Another high impact obstacle of insurance payments is the impact they have on your patients.
+Another high-impact obstacle to insurance payments is their impact on your patients.
 While you prioritize patient health, a typical patient generally prioritizes their finances before health.
 Your patients depend on you to help them navigate through the maze of insurance benefits to which they are entitled.
 This is understandable as it’s difficult for a common consumer to comprehend their Explanation of Benefits (EOBs).

-Without a doubt, accurate financial processes are a large part of the patient experience.
-Any errors, when it comes to benefits coverage or surprises when it comes to out-of-pocket payments, irrespective of whether the fault lies with you or not, erodes patient trust.
+Undoubtedly, accurate financial processes are a large part of the patient experience.
+Any errors, when it comes to benefits coverage or surprises regarding out-of-pocket payments, irrespective of whether the fault lies with you or not, erode patient trust.
 Once a patient loses trust, it’s difficult to patch it back up.

 Inarguably, filing insurance claims and appeals is a complex process.
 Let’s look at the following figures to better understand its scope of complexity.

 There are 250+ insurance companies offering individual and group dental insurance.
-Each of these has its own array of befuddling prerequisites, claim requirements, and benefit limits.
+Each has its own befuddling prerequisites, claim requirements, and benefit limits.
 While filing, there are 700+ dental codes and over 10,000+ codes for specialists and medical billing.
-To complicate matters further, you have to deal with constantly changing state and federal laws and regulations, followed by a diverse range of appeal processes for every insurance company.
+To complicate matters further, you must deal with constantly changing state and federal laws and regulations, followed by a diverse range of appeal processes for every insurance company.

 To excel in insurance billing and payments requires knowledge, experience, and efficient processes.
 Challenges in maintaining the right staff and expertise, managing staff turnover rates, and the ever-evolving complexities of the insurance ecosystem, makes outsourcing dental billing a viable alternative.
 The core responsibilities handled by your practice, naturally make it difficult to provide uninterrupted time, attention to detail, and the consistent focus required for insurance collections.
 Hence it is vital to seek out a dental billing support provider with high-caliber staff, round-the-clock support, and an excellent track record.

-The logical next question is about the cost-viability of outsourcing dental billing.
-An objective cost vs benefit analysis will provide you with the data necessary to make the right decision.
+The logical next question is about the cost viability of outsourcing dental billing.
+An objective cost vs. benefit analysis will provide the data necessary to make the right decision.